balazshernadi1/javafx-inventory-management/README.md

 Data is stored in a relational database, more specifically in an Azure SQL Server.
 The application will not be able to retrieve and store data reliably without it being deployed on an Azure SQL Server.
 This is due to the use of T-SQL.

-## Design
+### Design

-Below is a simple table which lists all the entities within the database including a short description of the given entity.
+Below is a simple table that lists all entities within the database, along with a brief description of each entity.

 | Entity            | Description                                                                      |
 | ----------------- | -------------------------------------------------------------------------------- |